renatoathaydes/osgiaas/docs/osgiaas-cli.md

 For more information about the commands, type `help <command>` in the CLI itself.

+## Command modifier

+Raw commands given by the user may be modified by OSGi services implementing the `CommandModifier` interface.

+The following command modifiers are exported by this bundle:

+* `&&` - breaks up a single line into several commands.

 ## Command history

 Command history is supported by JLine (see the JLine docs for configuring it).